Yanjie-Li/ExtSpecR/README.md

 ## Preface
-Welcome to my ExtSpecR R package!
-This is a shiny app specially used to extract spectral information of a single tree, and I also provide a sample to show what the data looks like after extraction.
-First of all, you need point cloud data with precise positioning information, which is used to segment each individual plant in a large area of forest land.
-In addition, you need to have multi-spectral or hyperspectral information of this forest land.
+Welcome to our ExtSpecR R package!
+This is a shiny application specifically designed to extract spectral information from a single tree, and I also provide a sample to show what the data looks like after extraction.
+First of all, you need point cloud data with precise positioning information, which is used to segment each individual plant in a large forest area.
+You also need multispectral or hyperspectral information of that forest area.

 Before installing the package, you need to make sure that you have installed  `rtools`,You can check and install `rtools` using the provided link: